chelseaphoebe/SmartPark-Chelsea/frontend/README.md

 My application handles errors consistently using structured JSON messages across all API endpoints.
 The main categories of errors include:

-1. Authentication Errors
+1. Unauthenticated User
-If a user tries to access a protected route without sending a valid JWT token:
+If a user accesses a protected route without a valid JWT:
+Missing token → 401 Unauthorized
+Invalid or expired token → 401 Unauthorized
+Token refers to a deleted user → 401 Unauthorized

+Examples:

+{ "error": "No token provided" }

 { "error": "Unauthorized" }

-If a token is invalid or expired, middleware responds with:

-{ "error": "Invalid token" }

-2. Authorization Errors
+2. Unauthorized Role Access
 If a USER tries to access an ADMIN-only endpoint:
+Returns 403 Forbidden

+Example:

-{ "error": "Forbidden - Admin only" }
+{ "error": "Forbidden" }

-3. Validation Errors
-If required fields (e.g., name, email, password) are missing during register/login:
+3. Invalid Payload / Missing Fields
+Triggered when required data is missing or invalid:
+Missing name/email/password → 400 Bad Request
+Email already used → 400 Bad Request
+Invalid login credentials → 400 Bad Request
+Invalid slot status → 400 Bad Request
+Trying to reduce lot capacity below safe level → 400 Bad Request

+Examples:

 { "error": "Missing fields" }

-If the payload is invalid (incorrect status, invalid ID, etc.), the API returns:
+{ "error": "Invalid credentials" }

-{ "error": "Invalid request payload" }
+{ "error": "Invalid status" }

-4. Resource Errors
+4. Resource Not Found
+For invalid IDs or deleted items:
+Lot not found → 404 Not Found
+Slot not found → 404 Not Found

+Example:

+{ "error": "Lot not found" }

+5. Business Rule Violations
+Handled properly with 400 Bad Request:
-If a slot, lot, or user is not found:
+Booking a slot that is not AVAILABLE
+Deleting a lot that still has OCCUPIED slots
+Occupying a slot that cannot transition to OCCUPIED

+Examples:

-{ "error": "Resource not found" }
+{ "error": "Slot is not available" }

+{ "error": "Cannot delete lot.
+Some slots are still occupied." }

-5. Server Errors
+6. Internal Server Errors
-All unexpected exceptions return a uniform message:
+All unexpected errors fall into a consistent catch-all:
+Returns 500 Internal Server Error

+Example:

 { "error": "Server error" }

-This keeps the API consistent and predictable for the frontend.

 ## Challenges & Future Improvements

-The biggest challenge for me was not a specific feature, but understanding how to design the entire application and complete all the requirements.
-Even though I’ve built CRUD-based systems before, this project required me to think more broadly about application structure — from planning the data models and API routes to organizing role-based access, slot status workflows, and the separation between frontend and backend.
-It was the first time I had to design an end-to-end architecture entirely by myself.
-To overcome this, I broke the requirements into smaller steps, starting with the database schema, then mapping out the REST API, defining the behavior for USER and ADMIN roles, and finally building the frontend pages around those APIs.
-This structured approach helped me stay organized and complete all required features on time.
+If I had another week, I would refine and extend the booking system that I’ve already implemented.
+While users can currently book a slot, I would expand this into a complete Booking & Check-in/Check-out flow, including dedicated endpoints and a bookings table to properly track which user owns each reservation.
+I would also enhance the UI/UX—especially on the lot details and booking screens—to make the experience smoother, clearer, and more intuitive, with better visual feedback and interaction design.